-2022 \$ 2021 \$
+- 2023 \$ 2022 \$

-Member subscriptions 6,208,513 4,034,288
+Member subscriptions 7,374,679 6,208,513

-Amounts forwarded to member organisations 10,359,103 13,515,699
+Revenue distributed to members 11,567,106 10,359,103

-^{}This includes \$1.57m website donations collected on behalf of members in the 2021-2022 (\$1.29m in 2020-2021)
+This includes \$1.90m website donations collected on behalf of members in 2022-2023 (\$1.57m in 2021-2022) that are not classed as Income for CCA but are processed through CCA bank accounts.

-Notes to the Financial Statements for the year ended 30 June 2022 (cont'd)
+Notes to the Financial Statements for the year ended 30 June 2023 (cont'd)

-Revenue from contracts with customers - including relevant grants
+Revenue from contracts with customers

-The terms and conditions of each contract are reviewed to determine if the requirements of AASB 15 Revenue from Contracts with Customers are met.
-If AASB 15 applies to a transaction or part of a transaction, the Company applies the general principles of this standard to determine the appropriate revenue recognition.
-Under AASB 15, revenue is recognised when (or as) the performance obligation is satisfied.
+The terms and conditions of each contract are reviewed to determine which standard will apply.
+In practice the main standards are AASB 9 Financial Instruments, AASB 15 Revenue from Contracts with Customers or AASB 1058.
+If AASB 9 Financial Instruments apply, the income is recognised as the costs are incurred, that is when the financial liability is extinguished.
+AASB 15 applies to a transaction when the contract has sufficiently specific performance obligations.
+Revenue is recognised when the performance obligation is satisfied.
 Any income received where the performance obligation is not yet satisfied at the reporting date, is recorded as deferred income.